NiranjanVedhachalam/Poisson_distribution/README.md

-# DATE:
+NAME: NIRANJAN V

+REG NO: 212224110042

-# EXPNO:2 Fitting Poisson  distribution
+#  EX - 02 Fitting Poisson  distribution
 # Aim :

 To fit poisson distribution for the arrival of objects per minute from the feeder